covscript/covscript/README.md

 `--log-path <PATH>`|`-l <PATH>` |Set the log path `--import-path <PATH>`|`-i <PATH>`|Set the import path

+The default stack size is **1000**.
+When the stack size is set larger than the default value, the stack size of the coroutine will be dynamically adjusted to one tenth of the set size; when the stack size is set smaller than the default value, the stack size of the coroutine will be will remain at **100**.

 **Note that if you do not set the log path, it will be directly output to the standard output stream.**

 ### Debugger ###